python/devguide/developer-workflow/lang-changes.rst

 isn't a clear positive sentiment, the `Status Quo Wins a Stalemate`_.

-Even if your idea is not accepted, the discussion can help you and others understand the design of Python better, and help inform future propoosals.
+Even if your idea is not accepted, the discussion can help you and others understand the design of Python better, and help inform future proposals.

 Formal proposal